Cash from pension

-Are you looking to take just the cash from a pension?
-Sometimes called Tax Free Cash or Pension Commencement Lump Sum There are a number of options on how to take cash from your pension.
+Are you looking to take just the cash from a pension – sometimes called Tax Free Cash or Pension Commencement Lump Sum There are a number of options on how to take cash from your pension.

-There are a number of ways to take pension cash, but to qualify for any of them you must be over age 55 and your pension fund from a UK source which you are not already drawing from.
+There are a number of ways to take cash from your pension.
+In order to qualify for any of them you must be over the age of 55 and your pension fund must be from a UK source, that you are not already drawing from.

-1) FLEXI ACCESS DRAWDOWN: A Pension Drawdown (sometimes called Income Drawdown, Income Withdrawal or Pension Release) is a personal pension plan that allows you to unlock the tax-free cash from your pension plans without taking out an annuity.
 Thereby allowing you access to the pension cash without necessarily taking any income (though you can take income too if you wish).
-You can also choose to take an income whenever you want to in the future either regularly or as ad hoc payments.
+You can also choose to take an income whenever you want to in the future, either regularly or as ad hoc payments.

-Because your pension fund has not been spent to buy an annuity, your pension fund remains intact (albeit without the amount you have withdrawn of course).
-This means your pension fund can continue to be invested.
+As your pension fund has not been spent to buy an annuity, your pension fund remains intact (albeit without the amount you have withdrawn of course).
+This means that your pension fund can continue to be invested.

 A pension drawdown is an alternative to an annuity and gives greater flexibility.

-4) FIXED TERM ANNUITY or SHORT TERM ANNUITY: Fixed Term Annuities or Short Term Annuities will also give access to the pension cash.
-However unlike a lifetime annuity they do not provide an income for life.
+These will also give access to the pension cash.
+However, unlike a lifetime annuity they do not provide an income for life.
 These provide the income for a specified term usually between 3 and 15 years.
 At the end of the term an amount of pension fund is made available this is called the ‘Guaranteed Maturity Amount’.
 With this fund at that time you must choose again how you would like to receive your pension income.
-You can choose to take your income from any of the above 3 options again at that time.
+You can choose to take your income from any of the above 3 options again.

 Warning: Taking a pension early is likely to reduce your income at retirement.
 Taking a cash lump sum from your pension early is not suitable for everyone and should not be seen as an easy option for raising cash, this is because a pension is designed to provide you with benefits when you retire.